tuomokur/ScroogeCoin/README.md

 # ScroogeCoin

-Works best in web-browsers on largerscreen Firefox or Chrome.
+Works best in web-browsers on large screen Firefox or Chrome.
 Not made for mobile.

 Pick start and end date and click search.
 Result appear on right.
-Best way to make new serah is to refresh site before new search.
+Best way to make a new search is to refresh the site before new search.

+For those who read the code:
+  Aware Not the best practises are:
+    - Global variables
+    - function calls with setTimeOut
+    - No memory handling
+    -